iamtommetcalfe/website/README.md

 npm run type-check
 ```

-> **Note:** The project uses Vite 6 with a compatibility layer for vite-ssg.
-If you encounter dependency conflicts during installation, use the `install-compat` script which uses the `--legacy-peer-deps` flag.
+> **Note:** The project uses Vite 6 with vite-ssg for static site generation.
+The site is pre-rendered during the build process to ensure optimal performance and SEO.

 ## Code Quality